slombar/Goatle/app/README.md

 ##a long-term persistence strategy, such as using local filesystems or relational databases

 ##a mobile sensor such as accelerometer, camera, or GPS;
-For our mobile sensor we used the accelerometer to change the color of the posts on the home page when the user shakes the device.
+For our mobile sensor we used the accelerometer to return the user to the home screen and change the color of the when the user shakes the device.
 This was done using the SensorManager, SensorEvent, and SensorEventListener.
 When the user shakes the device, the speed of the acceleration is calculated with a distance formula.
 The distance formula calculates the difference between the last acceleration and the most recent acceleration, and if it is